moveslikejaekyu/Portfolio/README.md

  * _Social media_.- Refers to websites and computer programs that make communication possible with the use of computers or mobile phones.

 3. ### Data Camp assignments
-Here I attached the proof of the accomplish of all the courses that we had to take during this course to prepare ourselfs for the project, and get tools for the developing of the Python and Machine Learning tasks.
+Here is the proof that i finished all the courses what i had to take during this semester for preparing ourselfs & project.
+Also it was for studying developing of the Python and Machine Learning tasks.

 ![Datacamp_Kyu](Datacamp_Kyu.png)